Cheirolepidiaceae

-Cheirolepidiaceae (also spelled Cheirolepidaceae and known as Hirmeriellaceae) is an extinct family of conifers.
+Cheirolepidiaceae (also spelled Cheirolepidaceae and known as Hirmeriellaceae) is an extinct family of conifers in the pine order, Pinales.
 They first appeared in the Triassic, and were a diverse and common group of conifers during most of the Mesozoic era, primarily at low latitudes, where they often formed a dominant element of the vegetation.
 They are united by the possession of a distinctive pollen type assigned to the form genus Classopollis (the distinctive characters of which include "distal cryptopore, proximal scar often with filaments, striate equatorial girdle, subequatorial rimula, tegillum (outer tectum of a lesser electron density), and columella-like infratectal elements") The name Frenelopsidaceae (as a separate family) or "frenelopsids" has been used for a group of Cheirolepidiaceae with jointed stems, thick internode cuticles, sheathing leaf bases and reduced free leaf tips.
 The leaf morphology has been noted as being similar to that of halophyte Salicornia.
 Several members of the family appear to have been adapted for semi-arid and coastal settings, with a high tolerance of saline conditions.
 Cheirolepidiaceae disappeared from most regions of the world during the Cenomanian-Turonian stages of the Late Cretaceous, but reappeared in South America during the Maastrichtian, the final stage of the Cretaceous, increasing in abundance after the K-Pg extinction and being a prominent part of the regional flora during the Paleocene, before going extinct.
 Survival into the Paleocene in North America and China has also been suggested based on pollen.
-However recent studies suggest those records, or some of them, are on reality reworked specimens from Cretaceous facies.
+However recent studies suggest those records, or some of them, are in reality reworked specimens from Cretaceous facies.